WhatMeWorry/pages/Miscellaneous/Lvalues_Rvalues.md

 We have two parts to the above expression: we have a left side and a right side and this is also another good way to think about what an L value is and an R value is.
 An L value is, a lot of the times, something that is on the left side of the equal sign and then an R value is something that is on the right side of the equal sign.
 Now this does not always apply so do not think that is universally true.

 We have a variable called i which is of course an actual variable with a location in memory and then we simply have a value, just a numeric literal.
 It is just ten.
 It has no storage.
-(Probably just exists as a constant temporaryily set in a register)   This makes sense because you can not assign something to an R value.
-You can't write **10 = i;** That would be weird because 10 is not something that does has a location.
-We could write another line underneath it with **int a = i;** Here we are setting an Lvalue equal to something it is also an L value which is why to say the right side always is a R value is wrong.
+(Probably just exists as a constant temporarily set in a register)   This makes sense because you can not assign something to an R value.
+You can't write **10 = i;** That would be weird because 10 is not something that has a location.
+We could write another line underneath it with **int a = i;** Here we are setting an Lvalue equal to something that is also an L value which is why to say the right side always is a R value is wrong.

+R value as a non-literal   [time 5:34](https://www.youtube.com/watch?v=fbYknr-HPYE&t=720s#t=05m34s)

 ```
 int GetValue()